Elena' s AI Blog

 </html>

-Update your app.py file to use this template:
+Update app.py to render the template:

 from flask import Flask, render_template